haque023/MVP-Firebase-Auth-Google-facebook/README.md

-# MVP Firebase Authentiction Using Model View Presenter pattern-> Google and Facebook
+# Firebase Authentiction Using Model View Presenter pattern ( MVP) -> Google and Facebook

 ### The simplest MVP pattern is used to Authentication for facebook and google